Click here for Package Travel and Linked Travel Arrangements

 During local or national holidays, certain facilities such as museums and restaurants, sightseeing tours and shopping may be limited or not available.
 Alternatives will be offered if possible.

 Your safety is our first consideration and if the Foreign, Commonwealth & Development Office (FCDO) advises against travel to a certain country, we act on this advice.
 The FCDO issues regular advice and updates on its website www.gov.uk/foreign-travel-advice which you are recommended to consult before booking and in good time before departure.
+Up to date UK border control measures are available at www.gov.uk/uk-border-control.
 You are responsible for making yourself aware of FCDO advice in regard to the safety of the countries and areas in which you will be travelling and to make your decisions accordingly.

 You are entitled to carry one suitcase per person with the total sum of its length, width and height not exceeding 160cm (63 inches) and weight 20kg (44 lbs).
 Hand luggage must have a total sum of its length, width and height not exceeding 115cm (45 inches) and weight 5kg (11lbs).
 Personal and valuable items such as make-up, cameras, medication, passport, money/credit cards etc should be carried in a travel bag or on your person.
 You must ensure that luggage meets the weight requirements as overweight or oversize items will not be carried.
 Some carriers may impose a small surcharge per day for a second suitcase per person.
 Excess baggage is always at your cost.

 Travellers who are less than 16 years old on the departure date must be accompanied by and share a room with an adult aged 16 or over.
-Children under 8 years of age cannot be accepted on our tours.
+Children under 8 years cannot be accepted on our tours, unless travelling on a private tour.

 If a problem occurs during your tour, you must advise our representative (South Africa only – or appropriate manager, senior personal, when travelling on Rovos Rail) immediately so that steps can be taken to resolve the matter and you can continue to enjoy the remainder of your tour.
 You must also advise the supplier concerned.
 If your complaint is not resolved locally, please contact us by email at email@example.com or call 01695 577 961.